-- on_connect(self) is called when your app successfully connects to the Twitter stream-here, you can place statements that should execute only if your app's connection succeeds. - on_respone(self, response) is called when a response arrives from the Twitter stream-the response parameter is a Tweepy StreamResponse named tuple object containing the tweet data, any expansion objects you requested and more.
+- on_connect(self) is called when the app successfully connects to the Twitter stream. - on_respone(self, response) is called when a response arrives from the Twitter stream-the response parameter is a Tweepy StreamResponse named tuple object containing the tweet data, any expansion objects you requested and more.